Mokhwalee/AlmostMultisecantBFGS/README.md

 ## System settings
-1. To run the Matlab in your computer (with license), refer to this info :
+1. To run the Matlab in your computer (with license), please refer to this ReadMe info :
 ```bash
 https://github.com/mathworks/MATLAB-extension-for-vscode/blob/main/README.md#get-started
 ```